ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 2) The Product
     - Why build a product?

+    Customer -> Product -> Customer Outcome

+    How well does your product solve the problem for a customer in order to get to their outcome?
+    Does it solve it 50%?
+60%?
+100%?
+    Don't lose sight of what your customer is trying to accomplisgh and how it solves their problem.

     - Product Market Fit vs Product Market Channel Fit
     - Iteration and Feedback Loops
     - Scarce resources